Meromorphic Convexity on Complex Manifolds: Oka--Weil-type theorems on non-Stein manifolds

 Applying the Oka--Weil theorem from the previous work of the authors~\cite[Theorem 2.1]{BoSh25} (see the remark following the proof) shows that there exists $u,v\in\mathscr{O}(Y)$, which are pairwise coprime at every point of $Y$, so that this shows that $\frac{u\circ\varphi}{v\circ\varphi}$ is the desired meromorphic function. \end{proof}

 \textbf{Remark.} Theorem 2.1 from~\cite{BoSh25} is stated for Stein manifolds, however the result is also true for Stein spaces generally.
-Indeed for the proof to go through, one requires the following results in the context of Stein spaces: \begin{enumerate} \item If $X$ is a Stein space $h\in\mathscr{O}(X)$, then $X\setminus h^{-1}(0)$ is a Stein space,~\cite[Proposition 51.8]{KaKa}. \item An Oka--Weil theorem (for holomorphic functions), ~\cite[Theorem 2.3.1]{Fo2017}. \item A holomorphic map from a Stein space into complex Euclidean space which is injective and proper, see~\cite[p.~127]{GrRe04}. \end{enumerate}
+Indeed for the proof to go through, one requires the following results in the context of Stein spaces: